dingjshi/ALMOND/README.md

 ALMOND package.
-The package mannual is available to read and download here.
+The package mannual is available to read and download in this repository.